-Priority Level by Categor ry Data Source Sustainable Neighborhoods and Quality of Life Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Origin/Destination Density: The average density (population + jobs) of the project users' origins and destinations will be estimated based on existing densities & 2040 projections.
+Priority atego ry Data Source Sustainable Neighborhoods and Quality of Life Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Origin/Destination Density: The average density (population + jobs) of the project users' origins and destinations will be estimated based on existing densities & 2040 projections.
 The average densities will be calculated for both higher density ends of the trip and lower density ends of the trip.
 For the Bike and Pedestrian category, the density within 1 mile of the project will be used.
-Projects that serve travelers going to and from more dense areas will score higher.
-A A в A Pedestrian System: The applicant will provide information on the relationship of the project to the existing pedestrian transportation system and/or how the project will include improvements to enhance or connect to the pedestrian system.
+Projects that serve travelers going to and from more dense areas will score higher. А Α В Α Pedestrian System: The applicant will provide information on the relationship of the project to the existing pedestrian transportation system and/or how the project will include improvements to enhance or connect to the pedestrian system.
 Projects that facilitate the construction of pedestrian facilities along a regionally significant active transportation corridor will score higher.
-Projects that provide pedestrian facilities where none currently exist and/or provide connections among existing facilities will score higher. В В A A Bikeway System: The applicant will provide information on the relationship of the project to the existing bikeway transportation system and/or how the project will include improvements to enhance or connect to the bikeway system.
+Projects that provide pedestrian facilities where none currently exist and/or provide connections among existing facilities will score higher. В В Α Α Bikeway System: The applicant will provide information on the relationship of the project to the existing bikeway transportation system and/or how the project will include improvements to enhance or connect to the bikeway system.
 Projects that facilitate the construction of facilities along a regional active transportation corridor will score higher.
 Projects that provide bike facilities where none currently exist will score higher.
-Projects that improve the level of stress, per MORPC's Level of Stress map will score higher. В в A A Displacements: The applicant will provide an estimate of the number of displacements (business and residential) as a result of the project.
-The information can be provided in terms of a range of likely displacements. В С С с Transit System: A statement by the applicant as to how the project enhances transit service.
+Projects that improve the level of stress, per MORPC's Level of Stress map will score higher. В В Α Α Displacements: The applicant will provide an estimate of the number of displacements (business and residential) as a result of the project.
+The information can be provided in terms of a range of likely displacements.
+Projects with less or no displacement of residents or businesses will score higher. В С С С Transit System: A statement by the applicant as to how the project enhances transit service.
 Projects along existing transit routes will need to provide appropriate transit related facilities and will score higher.
-Beyond what transit related facilities may be part of the project if on existing transit line, projects that make additional improvements, improve first and last mile connections to existing service, or that could enhance future transit service while not on a current transit line will score higher. В в A в Augilable pri Other Sustainable Neighborhoods Considerations: Statement by the applicant with rationale on how the project would further quality of life and relationship of this project to furthering the community's quality of life goals.
-For projects in the Other Activity Category, also provide additional information especially in regard to any of criteria above criteria as applicable in justifying the benefits of the program/activity/project relative to this goal. С с с С A
+Beyond what transit related facilities may be part of the project if on existing transit line, projects that make additional improvements, improve first and last mile connections to existing service, or that could enhance future transit service while not on a current transit line will score higher. В В Α В Other Sustainable Neighborhoods Considerations: Statement by the applicant with rationale on how the project would further quality of life and relationship of this project to furthering the community's quality of life goals.
+For projects in the Other Activity Category, also provide additional information especially in regard to any of criteria above criteria as applicable in justifying the benefits of the program/activity/project relative to this goal. С С С С Α

-Available prior to application submission.
+^{}Available prior to application submission.
 Available prior to application submission ONLY for Bike and Pedestrian projects.